14. New Scanning¶

 supported is Jython (this is unlikely to change) and the

-for this purpose,
+class GDAJythonScriptService implements IScriptService for this purpose,

 using classic GDA API to do so.

-method then calls runScan(ScanModel)
+The ScanProcess.execute() method then calls runScan(ScanModel) to

 actually run the scan.
 This calls the method createRunnableDevice(ScanModel)

-, which wraps an IScanDevice
+to create an IDeviceController, which wraps an IScanDevice which

 actually runs the scan.
-IDeviceController
+IDeviceController is a mechanism which mediates

 between the user and watchdogs to determine when to pause and resume the scan.

-The method createRunnableDevice
+The method createRunnableDevice calls the method configureDetectors.

-method on each detector, where M
+This calls the configure(M) method on each detector, where M is the model

 type for the detector.
-Any @PreConfigure
+Any @PreConfigure and @PostConfigure annotations

 are fired on this device before and after (respectively) this method is called.